kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 {{< note >}}
-Although rare, more than one Pod could be started for the same index (due to various reasons such as node failures, kubelet restarts, or Pod evictions), but only one of them will count towards the completion count.
+Although rare, more than one Pod could be started for the same index (due to various reasons such as node failures, kubelet restarts, or Pod evictions).
 In this case, only the first Pod that completes successfully will count towards the completion count and update the status of the Job.
 The other Pods that are running or completed for the same index will be deleted by the Job controller once they are detected.
 {{< /note >}}